-We will not accept official or unofficial scores from the following:
+We do not accept official or unofficial scores from the following:

 Official vs. Unofficial Test Scores

 Official test scores are required for admission into our graduate degree programs.
 Official or Verified test scores are sent directly from the test vendor (ETS/TOEFL or IELTS) and populate to your application.
-Self-Reported test scores are provided by the applicant in the application or by sending the Test Report Form via email.
+Self-Reported test scores are provided by the applicant in the application.

 Both TOEFL and IELTS test scores are valid for 2 years from the test date.
+Official test scores must be sent from the Testing Agency at least 3 weeks prior to the score expiration date.
+Any requests made close to or after the expiration date may not be processed in time.
 Once scores have expired with the vendor, you are no longer able to send official or verified test scores.
-Even if the application deadline is after the expiration of your scores, as long as you send your official scores and they are received in the application folio before the expiration date, they are considered verified/official for this application.
+Even if the application deadline is after the expiration of your scores, if you send your official scores and they are received in the application folio before the expiration date, they are considered verified/official for this application.